 The UIL is a membership organization.
 A school must be a UIL member in order to compete for UIL state championships.

-Any team registration and event entry fees are determined by the BEST and FIRST organizations and paid directly to those groups.
+Any team registration and event entry fees are determined by the robotics organizations and paid directly to those groups.
 There are no robotics participation fees paid to UIL.

 (B) Concurrent Scheduling